 /usr/share/kibana/optimize/wazuh/config/wazuh.yml and replace the

-url by the Wazuh server’s address:
+url with the Wazuh server’s address:

 hosts: - default: url: https://localhost port: 55000 username: wazuh password: wazuh run_as: false

 This installation guide describes how to install and configure Wazuh and Elastic Stack by first configuring their repositories.